marlago/website/content/experiments/How many languages.rst

 - One group were **Spanish native speakers**, who had learned English and German as non-native languages.
 - The other group were **English native speakers**, who had learned Spanish and German as non-native languages.

-Our experiments varied whether Spanish and English were speakers’ native or foreign languages, so we could study whether their these languages made a difference, and whether it was because of Spanish or English were speakers’ native or foreign language.
-But what kind of experiment to run?
-What should we test?
+Our experiments varied whether Spanish and English were speakers’ native or foreign languages so that we could test two questions in our German experiments: does speaking Spanish or English make a difference, and does it make a difference if Spanish or English are speakers’ native or foreign language?

 We decided to start with a subtle (tiny!) type of words: *possessive pronouns* (words like “his” or “her").